andrewadcock/angular-json/README.md

 ## To-Do

-Fix highlightjs issue - currently there is a conflict with ngSanitize and/or ng-bind-html
+1. Fix highlightjs issue - currently there is a conflict with ngSanitize and/or ng-bind-html
+2. Comfirm usage of bower for bourbon and bourbon neat